 - Law enforcement and first responders use these services as well.

-- Aid workers are extremely dependent on language services in developing countries, here is a great article from the folks at Translators without Borders.
+- Aid workers are extremely dependent on language services in developing countries.
+Translators without Borders is a great resource.

 - Both telephonic interpreters and onsite interpreters allow for Human Resource professionals to roll out benefits presentations, training initiatives and safety courses.